 - Towing fees

-If the manufacturer cannot repair the vehicle after a reasonable number of attempts, they may be required to repurchase it.
+For vehicles that qualify as “new motor vehicles” under the law, if the manufacturer cannot repair substantial defects after a reasonable number of attempts, they must repurchase or replace the vehicle.
 Factors that determine repurchase eligibility include:

 - Time spent in the repair facility